oppia/oppia-web-developer-docs/Angular-Migration.md

 3. How to assign types in the Angular file?

 	Follow a trail.
 Some are really simple.
 But they all follow the same pattern.
 Keep following the variable through different references to see what type to assign.
 You can even use other references of that variable.
 Eg. If you wanted to assign a type to a function that returned WindowRef.nativeWindow!
-I went to the window-ref.service file, saw that nativeWindow returned the _window object which had a type Window.
+I went to window-ref.service file saw that nativeWindow returned the _window object which had a type Window.
 Just follow trails.

 	Other times it might be obvious from the name.
 Eg SkillList is obviously an array of Skills.
-However, double check these!
+However, double-check these!

 	The final way is to use a console log statement.
 This is good for complicated data types.
 Run the python development server and log the value where you get the return.
 You’ll see something of type Object with certain properties.
-Global search these properties in the code base and find out what type it is!
+Global search these properties in the codebase and find out what type it is!

 4. What is fakeAsync() and flushMicrotasks() and why do we use it?
 For this we need to understand why being synchronous is a problem for tests.
 Compilers don’t compile code line by line and instead push processes into a queue as they come and the resulting processes are pushed once these end.
 What this means is that a process whose parent was called earlier may be executed after another whose parent was called later due to how much time the parent processes took.
 To make an asynchronous function synchronous we use fakeAsync combined with flushMicrotasks.
 FakeAsync creates a fake asynchronous zone wherein you can control process flow.
 When flushMicrotasks is called, it flushes the task queues, i.e it waits for the processes to leave the queue before proceeding further.
 So, the tests are consistent!

 5. What are MockServices/FakeServices that are in the codebase?
 MockServices are basically just used to imitate real services and provide functionality for tests via inorganically made function copies of the service.
-These are faster, but don’t test services so be wary of using them.
-The reason we use them is because we want to want to test the current service, not the other service, so we just use a small shell to use the functionality we want.
+These are faster but don’t test services so be wary of using them.
+The reason we use them is that we want to want to test the current service, not the other service, so we just use a small shell to use the functionality we want.

 _For any queries related to angular migration, please don't hesitate to reach out to **Nitish Bansal (@bansalnitish)**._